-ONE of the region’s finest painters, Brian Graham, returns to Sladers Yard at West Bay on Saturday 16th March with a new collection of paintings, The Great Heath, on show until Monday 6th May.
+ONE of the region’s finest painters, Brian Graham, returns to Sladers Yard at West Bay until Monday 6th May with a new collection of paintings, The Great Heath.

 This magnificent exhibition explores Dorset’s Great Heath, a place that exists in reality, memory, imagination, music and literature, most famously Thomas Hardy.